enowars/enowars8-service-WhatsScam/documentation/README.md

 # Exploits

-None of the Exploits are connected.
+None of the exploits are connected.
+All the exploits are also inside the checker/src/checker.py .

 ## Exploit 1